AdaCore/learn/intro_to_ada.rst

 Unlike in unsafe languages like C and C++, Ada specifies that operations on integers should be checked for overflows.

-.. gusthoff: As I've suggested in Issue #1, we should avoid language wars...

 .. code-block:: ada

     procedure Main is